WilliamCutrim/git_in_a_nutshell/docs/docs/git_flow.md

 ![Image](./images/gitflow.png)

 ## Branches
-- `master`: Contains the code of the current production version.
+- `main`: Contains the code of the current production version.
 - `develop`: Development branch where new features and fixes are integrated.
 - `feature`: Temporary branches used for developing new features.
 - `hotfix`: Branches created to fix critical bugs in the production version.